ppat/storm-rabbitmq/README.md

 ### When message attributes are non-dynamic

-Sometimes your message attributes (exchange name, routing key, content-type, etc..) do not change on a message basis and are fixed per topology.
-When this is the case you can use `` to provide a more simplified implementation by providing the required fields (exchange name, routing key) via storm configuration.
+Sometimes your message attributes (exchange name, routing key, content-type, etc..) do not change on a message by message basis and are fixed per topology.
+When this is the case you can use `TupleToMessageNonDynamic` to provide a more simplified implementation by providing the required fields (exchange name, routing key) via storm configuration.

 ```java
 TupleToMessage scheme = new TupleToMessageNonDynamic() {